khushi-2023/DocRoute-RT/README.md

 # 📄 DOCROUTE-RT – Intelligent Document Manager

+⚠️ This project is developed as a final-year academic project.
+Unauthorized usage, reproduction, or distribution is strictly prohibited.

+---

 **DOCROUTE-RT** is a **secure, AI-powered document management system** designed to modernize traditional workflows using advanced technologies like OCR, AI, and QR-based tracking.

 It enables efficient **document digitization, tracking, sharing, and workflow automation**, making it an ideal solution for organizations handling large volumes of documents.